-Toss the fennel in the reserved vinaigrette and add them to a plate.
+Toss the strips of fennel in the reserved vinaigrette and add them to a plate.

-For final assembly, place the charred grilled octopus right on top.
+To assemble the octopus salad, place the charred grilled tentacles right on top.
 Pour any remaining vinaigrette on top and sprinkle with the fennel fronds.

 GCG Pro Pitmaster Tips